d0tTino/GeneCoder/docs/usage.md

         --output-file channel.fasta --simulator illumina_builtin --sub-rate 0.01
     ```

-    Coverage depth and per-base quality probabilities may also be provided:
+    Coverage depth and a base-quality distribution may also be provided:

     ```bash
     genecli channel --input-file encoded.fasta \